OWASP/owasp-mastg/docs/MASTG/tests/android/MASVS-NETWORK/MASTG-TEST-0019.md

 Intercept the tested app's incoming and outgoing network traffic and make sure that this traffic is encrypted.
 You can intercept network traffic in any of the following ways:

-- Capture all HTTP(S) and Websocket traffic with an interception proxy like [OWASP ZAP](../../../Document/0x08a-Testing-Tools.md#owasp-zap) or [Burp Suite](../../../Document/0x08a-Testing-Tools.md#burp-suite) and make sure all requests are made via HTTPS instead of HTTP.
+- Capture all HTTP(S) and Websocket traffic with an interception proxy like #MASTG-TOOL-0079 or #MASTG-TOOL-0077 and make sure all requests are made via HTTPS instead of HTTP.
 - Interception proxies like Burp and OWASP ZAP will show HTTP(S) traffic only.
 You can, however, use a Burp plugin such as [Burp-non-HTTP-Extension](https://github.com/summitt/Burp-Non-HTTP-Extension "Burp-non-HTTP-Extension") or the tool [mitm-relay](https://github.com/jrmdev/mitm_relay "mitm-relay") to decode and visualize communication via XMPP and other protocols.

 > Some applications may not work with proxies like Burp and OWASP ZAP because of Certificate Pinning.
-In such a scenario, please check ["Testing Custom Certificate Stores and Certificate Pinning"](../MASVS-NETWORK/MASTG-TEST-0022.md).
+In such a scenario, please check #MASTG-TEST-0022.

 For more details refer to: